 Gibson Hill Personal Injury Legal Fees and Costs

 We don’t want to add to the financial burden you’re already experiencing.
 That’s why we will take your case on a contingency fee basis.
-What that means is we won’t collect any upfront fees or costs when you hire us.
-If we’re able to recover compensation for your injuries and associated costs, that’s when we’ll expect payment of our legal fees.
+That means we won’t collect any upfront fees or costs when you hire us.
+If we can recover compensation for your injuries and associated costs, we’ll expect payment of our legal fees.
 However, if we lose your case, you won’t owe us any money.

 We also offer a free initial consultation.
 You can contact one of our Austin motorcycle accident lawyers and discuss your case.
-We’ll meet with you to review the details of your accident and determine the available options for pursuing compensation.
-If you decide you’re not ready to retain our services or choose to hire another firm, you won’t be charged for our time.
+We’ll meet with you to review the details of your accident and determine the options for pursuing compensation.
+If you decide you’re not ready to retain our services or choose to hire another firm, we won’t charge you for our time.

 Motorcycle Accident Frequently Asked Questions